How Does An Escalation Clause in Real Estate Work

-In hot real estate markets, it is not uncommon for a seller to get multiple offers for a home.
-As a buyer, the situation can become frustrating as you make offers – only to lose to other buyers that go higher and having to repeatedly find another house to bid on.
+As a buyer, the situation can become frustrating as you make offers – only to lose to other buyers who go higher and repeatedly have to find another house to bid on.

 With sellers and their agents setting up deferred showings to increase the odds of a bidding war, buyers need any edge they can get.
 An escalator can do just that.